Building AI Agents with Flame and OpenAI/LangChain

 API overview:

-class MyAgentTaskInformer(flame.TaskInformer):
+class MyAgentTaskInformer(flamepy.TaskInformer):

-def on_update(self, task: flame.Task):
+def on_update(self, task: flamepy.Task):

 pass